aman4425/object-colour-detection/README.md

 **Annotated Image:**
 Each detected region is boxed with a coloured rectangle and a label showing the colour name and its percentage coverage of the total image area.

+> 💡 Sample images to test the project are available in the `Sample_images/` folder.

 ---